 Shoalhaven City is located on the south coast of New South Wales, with the regional centre of Nowra-Bomaderry located about 160 kilometres south of Sydney.
 Most of the population is concentrated along the coastal fringe. which is traversed by the Princes Highway.
 The major centres are Nowra-Bomaderry, Milton-Ulladulla, Huskisson-Vincentia, St Georges Basin District, Culburra Beach and Sussex Inlet.
 The City encompasses a total land area of about 4,660 square kilometres, including substantial areas of national park, state forest, bushland, beaches and lakes.
 The natural amenity of the City is a strong attractor, for both new residents, holiday makers and day trippers.

 The original inhabitants of the Shoalhaven area are the Wodi Wodi, Wandandian and Murramarang Aboriginal people.
 European settlement dates from 1822 when land was taken up near the mouth of the Shoalhaven River.
 By the 1850s townships were established in Berry, Bomaderry, Kangaroo Valley, Milton, Nowra and Ulladulla, acting as service centres for the surrounding farming districts.
 Some growth took place in the late 1800s.
 Significant development occurred during the post-war years, particularly in the coastal areas.
 Rapid growth took place in the 1970s and 1980s, as increasing numbers of people sought housing for retirement and holidays.
 The population grew from about 29,000 in 1971 to nearly 58,000 in 1981.
 The population continued to increase during the 1990s, rising from about 70,100 in 1991 to 86,900 in 2001.
-By 2006 the population reached 90,000, and grew further to 96,200 in 2011.
+By 2006 the population reached 90,000, and grew further to 101,942 in 2016.
 In recent years most growth has occurred in the Nowra-Bomaderry area, as well as the Jervis Bay towns, and further south around Ulladulla, Milton and Mollymook.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals only, based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.
+Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.